 Individuals interested in the child development concentration are encouraged to apply for admission to the university.

-3. Successfully complete the required background check according to the departmental policy.
+2. Successfully complete the required background check according to the departmental policy.
+(Click here for instructions.)

 Minor in Child Development

-A minor in Child Development may be obtained by completing 18 hours including: FCS 352, 353, 355, 456, 457, as well as FCS 450 and 454 or 6 hours of FCS 460.
-The minor in Child Development provides students majoring in other fields the opportunity to develop an understanding of the nature of child development.
+A minor in Child Development may be obtained by completing a minimum of 18 hours including: FCS 352, 353, 355, 450, 452, 454, and 463.
+The minor in Child Development provides students majoring in other fields with the opportunity to develop an understanding of the nature of child development.

 Potential Careers and Places of Employment